-The past few months haven’t exactly been all sunshine and rainbows for CEO and President Mark Parker and global icon Nike.
+Much of 2018 wasn’t exactly all sunshine and rainbows for CEO and President Mark Parker and global icon Nike.
 In an attempt to get on the right side of history, the company launched its 30th Anniversary of the ‘Just Do It’ campaign with an advertisement titled “Dream Crazy.”
-All the focus shifted to Colin Kaepernick, the commercial’s narrator and campaign centerpiece, but what was missed was Nike’s message that female athletes are rising to the challenge of being equal to — and in some cases greater than — the men.
+All the focus shifted to Colin Kaepernick, the commercial’s narrator and campaign centerpiece, but what was missed was Nike’s message that female athletes are rising to the challenge of being equal to ? and in some cases greater than ? the men.

 Nike followed up their first ad with another one titled “Dream Crazier.”
 As soon as the commercial hit the Internet, it’s all anyone could talk about.
 From start to finish, influential and ground-breaking women in sports history are honored over a 90-second spot of pure emotion.
 If you still bash Nike after seeing this ad, you need a serious reality check.